moosetwin0/start-various-things-when-idle/README.md

 before first start you need to replace some parts of the python code where mentioned

-to automatically start when idle you need to import the task scheduler file
+to automatically start when idle you need to make a task scheduler file set to waiting 10 minutes, (or however long you want your computer to be idle before it runs) I might add a pre-made one to the repository when I have the energy

-this also requires administrator permissions for wireguard and taskkill, (see code if you want) it is likely to ask for them when importing the task scheduler file
+this also requires administrator permissions for wireguard and taskkill, (see code if you want) make sure you give it to the task scheduler file when you create it